wp-plugins/role-scoper/readme.txt

 * Quick Cache : not compatible as of QC 2.1.7 due to conflicting use of wp-content/cache folder
 * WPML Multilingual CMS : plugin creates a separate post / page / category for each translation.
 Role Scoper does not automatically synchronize role assignments or restrictions for new translations, but they can be set manually by an Administrator.
 * QTranslate : Role Scoper ensures compatibility by disabling the caching of page and category listings.
 To enable caching, change QTranslate get&#95;pages and get&#95;terms filter priority to 2 or higher, then add the following line to wp-config.php: `define('SCOPER_QTRANSLATE_COMPAT', true);`
-* More Types : not compatible unless modified to register post types earlier: add_action('init', array(&$this, 'init_post_types'), 1);
-* More Taxonomies : not compatible unless modified to register taxonomies earlier: add_action('init', array(&$this, 'load_taxonomies'), 1);
+* Get Recent Comments : not compatible due to direct database query.
+Use WP Recent Comments widget or Snazzy Archives instead.
 * Maintenance Mode : not compatible due to early login check.
 To resolve conflict, disable front-end access by administrators during maintenance.
 Insert the following line at the top of function current_user_can_access_on_maintenance in maintenance-mode.php: `return false;`
-* Get Recent Comments : not compatible due to direct database query.
-Use WP Recent Comments widget or Snazzy Archives instead.
 * Flutter : As of Nov 2009, RS filtering of Flutter categories requires that the Flutter function GetCustomWritePanels (in the RCCWP_CustomWritePanel class, file plugins/fresh-page/RCCWP_CustomWritePanel.php) be modified to the following:

     function GetCustomWritePanels()